i-give-up/docs/content/developing-with-jekyll/intro.md

     weight: 1

 ---
 Jekyll is one of the oldest static site generators available.
 Built by [GitHub][1], it has tons of community support and is very stable.
 Additional features can be added onto Jekyll through the use of plugins.
-It also uses the tempting language [Liquid][2], which feels very familiar to developers and is also used by Shopify and other large-scale applications.
+It also uses the templating language [Liquid][2], which feels very familiar to developers and is also used by Shopify and other large-scale applications.

 ### Choose Jekyll if you: